thoughtbot/bourbon/readme.md

 ###Buttons

 The button add-on provides well-designed buttons with a single line in your CSS.
-The demo folder contains examples of the buttons in use.
+The mixin supports a style parameter and an optional color argument.
+The available styles are **"simple"** (default), **"shiny"**, and **"pill"**.

-The mixin can be called with no parameters to render a blue button with the "simple" style.
+    # The mixin can be called with no arguments, which will render a blue button with the **"simple"** style.

-    button,
-    input[type="button"] {
+    button, input[type="button"] {
       @include button;
     }

-The mixin supports a style parameter.
-Right now the available styles are "simple" (default), "shiny", and "pill".

-    button,
+    # Pass a style argument
-    input[type="button"] {
+    button, input[type="button"] {
       @include button(shiny);
     }

-The real power of the mixin is revealed when you pass in the optional color argument.
-Using a single color, the mixin calculates the gradient, borders, box shadow, text shadow and text color of the button.
+Create beautiful buttons by defining a style and color argument; using a single color, the mixin calculates the gradient, borders, box shadow, text shadow and text color of the button.
 The mixin will change the text to be light when on a dark background, and dark when on a light background.

-    button,
+    # Style + color arguments
-    input[type="button"] {
+    button, input[type="button"] {
       @include button(shiny, #ff0000);
     }